 The statistics are staggering: Roughly 1.5 million auto accidents involving drunk drivers occur in the United States each year, with about 350,000 causing injury and 10,000 – or more than one every hour – resulting in death.

 It is estimated that almost one in every three people will be involved in an alcohol-related accident during their lifetimes.
 Despite increased awareness and arrests – about 1.4 million annually – drunk drivers continue to terrorize America’s roadways.

 If you or a loved one suffered serious injury or death in an accident involving a drunk driver in Pennsylvania, New Jersey or Delaware, please call 800-243-1100 to speak with one of our experienced personal injury lawyers.
-Kline & Specter, P.C., with some 30 attorneys, seven of whom are also doctors, has the experience and expertise to litigate cases against drunk drivers.
+Kline & Specter, PC, with 50 attorneys, five of whom are also doctors, has the experience and expertise to litigate cases against drunk drivers.
 Our attorneys represent victims of drunk drivers in Pennsylvania, New Jersey and Delaware.

 In the meantime, 10,228 people died, or 28 per day, with drunken driving fatalities accounting for almost one-third of all highway deaths.
 Mothers Against Drunk Driving (MADD), while noting declines in recent years, cited government statistics showing that some 345,000 people are injured each year in accidents involving driving under the influence, or DUI.

 Call 800-243-1100 to contact a lawyer for a drunk driving case.